-The credit balance is a liability that sits in the account receivable (A/R) folder and is considered important as the liability carries with it serious and real, compliance and financial risks.
-It is the responsibility of the medical billing service provider, to manage those risks.
+The credit balance is a liability that sits in the account receivable (A/R) folder and carries the liability of genuine compliance and financial risks.
+It is the medical billing service provider's responsibility to manage those risks.
 With the greater emphasis on billing and collections, there are growing volumes of credit balances that accumulate within A/R, and these unresolved credit balances represent a significant source of medical expense recoveries to healthcare Payers, while also in some cases signifying compliance risks and penalties.

-Medical billing industry data shows that 35% plus of the credit balances are caused because of incorrect allowances posting.
-Federal Register, issued rules on credit balancing in March 2016 and as per the rules:
+Medical billing industry data shows that 35% plus of the credit balances are caused by incorrect allowances posting.
+Federal Register issued rules on credit balancing in March 2016 and as per the rules:

 - Healthcare Providers should repay the Medicare over payments within (60) sixty days of finding the overpayment, but they can take up to six months to investigate and confirm suspected overpayments.

-- Providers are responsible for repaying the identified overpayments that have occurred in the past six (6)years.
+- Providers are responsible for repaying the identified overpayments in the past six (6)years.

 - Refunds claim adjustments, credit balance, etc., can be used to repay overpayments.

-The Healthcare Financial Management Association (HFMA) says credit balances occur due to 3 major reasons:
+The Healthcare Financial Management Association (HFMA) says credit balances occur due to 3 primary reasons:

-While choosing a credit balance vendor, the vendor must be given access to the Provider’s business offices across locations and a collaborative working relationship must be established with the administrative staff.
-The vendor should be equipped to provide online, on-demand reporting which includes, drill-down capabilities,error code analysis, and Provider trending.
-The vendor will need to compare results with in-depth root-cause analytics to uncover systemic problems, so they can be resolved and discontinued.
-The vendor must be capable to assure that all data and communications are secure and compliant with HIPAA regulations.
+While choosing a credit balance vendor, ensure the vendor is equipped to provide online, on-demand reporting, including drill-down capabilities, error code analysis, and Provider trending.
+The vendor will need to compare results with in-depth root-cause analytics to uncover systemic problems to be resolved and discontinued.
+The vendor must ensure that all data and communications are secure and compliant with HIPAA regulations.